open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 #### Configure FQDN to DNS

-For routing to Home PLMN, H-PLMN NRF, AUSF and UDM address should be used in FQDN.
-Today we are going to experiment on one host, so please edit the /etc/hosts file as follows.
+For routing to Home PLMN, NRF, AUSF and UDM address in H-PLMN shall use FQDN format, so please edit the /etc/hosts file as follows.

 ```diff
 $ diff -u hosts /etc/hosts